liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 ???: \[Still being able to say that in this kinda situation, ya really are a very courageous lady.\]

-Petra spoke without thinking, and hearing that the Mole-person―― Musica, silently whispered and laughed.
+Petra spoke without thinking, and hearingap that the Mole-person―― Musica, silently whispered and laughed.
 His dull laugh annoyed Petra.

 The dragon carriage had been caught in a trap, and lay overturned on the ground.
 Fortunately, Petra had not hit her head and did not feel any